veni-vidi-code/WolframAlphaDiscordBot/README.md

 ## What is this?

 This is an very simple script you can use in order of running a Discord Bot which is capable of taking a user send question and answering with an image of the answer by Wolfram Alpha
+There is also a cog if you already have a bot and want to just add a cog

 ## Prerequisites